Analyzing your prompt, please hold on...

 chart.calculate();

-The Workbook.SaveOptions property was marked obsoleted some time back.
-With this release, it has been completely removed from the public API therefore it is advised to use the Workbook.save(Stream, SaveOptions) or Workbook.save(string, SaveOptions) method as alternative.
+The Workbook.SaveOptions property was marked obsolete some time ago.
+With this release, it has been completely removed from the public API; therefore, it is advised to use the Workbook.save(Stream, SaveOptions) or Workbook.save(String, SaveOptions) method as an alternative.